jewettaij/jacobi_pd/README.md

 eigen_calc.Diagonalize(M, evals, evecs);  //(successful if return value is != 0)

+// For efficiency, you can re-use "eigen_calc" class instance on different
+// matrices (instead of creating a new Jacobi class instance each time).

 std::cout << "eigenvalues:  ";
 for (int i=0; i < n; i++)
   cout << evals[i] << " ";